lsyncd/lsyncd/manual/config/layer4/index.md

 }
 {% endhighlight %}

 Below is a table of options for the ```rsync``` parameter.
-Please have a look at the Rsync documentation for an in depth explanation.
+Note that exclude and excludeFrom options are supported but must be specified in the sync table instead of the rsync parameter; see Exclusions below for more discussion.
+For other options given here, please refer to the Rsync documentation for an in-depth explanation.

 <table>
 <tr><td> <b>parameter</b>